Q&As for Universities / Colleges

 The online survey is linked to a live database of eligible students, which is updated on a regular basis.
-If students continue to receive reminders after they have completed the survey, this may be because we could not match the details they supplied to those provided by their institution, or because there was some overlap between when they submitted their response and when we re-contacted them.
+If students continue to receive reminders after they have completed the survey, this may be because we could not match the details they supplied to those submitted by their provider, or because there was some overlap between when they submitted their response and when we re-contacted them.
 We will attempt to contact students by email, then if we have no response, by telephone.

 - Will student responses be confidential?

 Responses to the survey are strictly confidential, and all responses are anonymised before they are shared with the university/college to ensure individuals cannot be identified.

 - How can staff contribute to the NSS, and why is their help important?

 University/college staff are often best placed to communicate the benefits and importance of the survey.
 They can speak directly with students about how the results will be used by those looking to progress to higher education and how they are used to improve the student experience at the university/college more generally.
 It is crucial that university/college staff stress objectivity in speaking about the NSS because of the way the results will be used by prospective students, universities/colleges, SUs, and other stakeholders.

 - Why is it important to meet the reporting thresholds?